The disturbing and bizarre disappearances on Auckland's west coast beaches

 Just after 1 pm, Bobbie and Julia went to sleep and then Iraena left through the lodge through the French door.
 Carroll gave chase but found only the dressing gown, which she had given to her to keep her warm.

-Around 1.30 am Iraena was seen naked beneath the street light near the Piha store by a couple out walking their dog.
+Around 1.30 am, Iraena was seen naked beneath the street light near the Piha store by a couple out walking their dog.
 It was bitterly cold, windy, and stormy.
 The dog walkers were shocked but did nothing.
-They watched Iraena talking to a street light and kneel and kiss the ground before she walked towards the beach.
+They watched Iraena talking to a street light, kneeling, and kissing the ground before she walked towards the beach.
 She disappeared into the darkness and was never seen again.

 Bobbie had returned to the lodge and called the police, but the search didn’t start until 4 am.